MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 ---
-title: About bot activity handlers - Bot Service
+title: Event-driven conversations and activity handlers - Bot Service
 description: Become familiar with the bot activity handler.
 Learn about managing bot reasoning based on the type of activity received from a user.
 author: JonathanFingold
 ms.author: v-jofin